attickdoor/TitleEditPlugin/README.md

-# IconReplacerPlugin
+# Title Edit Plugin
-Plugin version of the icon replacement features in dalamud
+I'll write more here later.
+For now just check the release please.